nehapraksh/ImgurAPIDemo/README.md

 # Features in the app
 1. Allows user to enter text for searching images.

-2. Searches for the top images of the week from the Imgur gallery.
+2. Searches for the top images(only jpeg and png) of the week from the Imgur gallery.

 3. Displays the Images in the Grid view with the following details: